aama/aari/README.md

 # aari
-A South motic language, described by Mous
+A South Omotic language, described by Hayward